faithdevops/Home_test-01/Readme.md

 **Ingress controller**

-An nginx ingress controller resource will be created which will enable end user to talk to the user and shift application.
+An nginx ingress controller resource will be created which will enable end user talk to the user and shift application.

 **IAM Controls**